yanmarques/badcat/README.md

 # Features

-1. Bundle Tor executable inside the _backdoor_.
+1. Embeded Tor executable inside the _backdoor_.
+No need to create a new process for the Tor binary.
-2. Automatic Onion Service configuration using a configurable torrc template.
+2. Automatic Hidden Service configuration using a configurable torrc template.
 3. Authentication to access the _server_.
 4. Optional use of payload (aka shellcode) in the _backdoor_, which is only executed once the attacker connects evading any AV real time monitoring.
 When not using a payload, fallback to badcat's basic shell.
+5. Execution of payload can be re-started many times from the attacker.
-5. XOR encryption of embedded Tor executable and payload.
+5. XOR encryption of every sensible thing.
 6. Full [rust](https://www.rust-lang.org/) source code.

 # Alternatives